-In fact it is not enough to wait until absolutely certain that the company cannot continue; directors are required to take action if
+It is important to remember that it is not enough to wait until absolutely certain that the company cannot continue, directors are required to take action if;

 “ at some time before the commencement of the winding up of the company, that person knew or ought to have concluded that there was no reasonable prospect that the company would avoid going into insolvent liquidation” 1

 The key phrase here is ‘reasonable prospect’.
 That means that the directors must take a realistic and dispassionate view of the state of play and act accordingly.